assimp/assimp-mdb/model-db/Obj/Spider/readme.txt

-The Spider-model from the ZFXCE-tem.
+The Spider-model from the ZFXCE-team.